Andrew Carnegie Mansion: Design and construction

 In April 1901, the New York Large Tree Company began delivering around 30 mature trees to the site, some measuring up to 60 ft tall and 17 in in diameter.
 By then, the house was nearly completed and was surrounded by a wooden construction fence.
 Trees were delivered from Westchester County, New York, via a custom-made wagon pulled by six horses.
 One newspaper wrote that the trees were intended to block views of a nearby tavern from the house.
 The New York Large Tree Company placed a $161.40 lien on the property in September 1901 after Carnegie did not pay them.
 When the mansion was nearing completion in mid-1902, two hundred and fifty workers went on strike to protest low wages; the strike was resolved after less than a week.
 The mansion's cost was estimated at $1.5 million or $2.5 million.

 Carnegie use

-The Carnegies moved into the house on December 12, 1902, having arrived on an ocean liner from the Skibo Castle.
+The Carnegies moved into the house on December 12, 1902, arriving on an ocean liner from Skibo Castle.
 Louise's sister Stella Whitfield, who had lived with the couple since 1890, also moved into the house, living there until the 1910s.
 There were erroneous media reports that the house would be turned over to Carnegie's daughter Margaret.
 The Carnegies hosted their first event at the mansion, a housewarming party, the week after they moved in.
 The mansion did not include a garage, so Carnegie built a five-story, brick-and-marble parking garage nearby in 1905; that structure had space for five cars and also housed several servants.
 (Note: Since 1969, the Horace Mann School has occupied the garage.)
 In contrast to other houses on Fifth Avenue, the Carnegie Mansion was never popular as a site for social events.